 How does it work?

-In particular, fast-growing aquarium plants come with superior demand in elements like phosphate and nitrate among others.
+In particular, fast-growing aquarium plants come with superior demand for elements like phosphate and nitrate among others.
 Therefore, they could aid in contributing to the decline of phosphate and nitrate concentrations.

 Furthermore, the aquatic plants are capable of providing a pleasant hiding habitat and spawning opportunities for different animal inhabitants like shrimp and fish.